owncloud-archive/documentation/developer_manual/core/ocs-share-api.rst

 url                    string
 mail_send              int      Whether the recipient was notified, by mail, about the
                                 share being shared with them.
+name                   string   A (human-readable) name for the share, which can be up
+                                to 64 characters in length
 ====================== ======== ========================================================

 .. _ocs-share-api__delete-share: